XenyxNZ/Arma-3-Performance-Guide/README.md

 # Graphical settings

-In-game graphics settings won't be explained in too much depth, as the performance optimisation [wiki page](https://community.bistudio.com/wiki/Arma_3:_Performance_Optimisation) covers all of the settings and what impact they have on performance, as well as which components they are most taxing on.
+In-game graphical settings won't be explained in too much depth, as the performance optimisation [wiki page](https://community.bistudio.com/wiki/Arma_3:_Performance_Optimisation) covers all of the settings and what impact they have on performance, as well as which components they are most taxing on.

 ### CPU intensive settings
 * View distance.